LawandeAbhay/JavaScript_Projects/readme.md

 #### Features:
 - Displays the current time in HH:MM:SS AM/PM format.
 - Updates dynamically every second to ensure accurate real-time display.
 ---

+### 4. Guess a Number
+A simple clock to display the current time and updates dynamically
+#### Features:
+- Displays the current time in HH:MM:SS AM/PM format.
+- Updates dynamically every second to ensure accurate real-time display.

+---
 ## Technologies Used:
 - **HTML**: For building the input form and layout.